Bit Braces and Hand Drills.

-Today we often rely on a portable power drill--probably a cordless one--for making holes.
+Today we often rely on a portable power drill—probably a cordless one—for making holes.
 Not too long ago, though, home woodworkers didn't have it quite so easy.
-Back then, drilling a hole 1/4" or smaller usually called for a hand drill and twist bit, like the one shown at left side of the photo at left.
+Back then, drilling a hole 1⁄4 " or smaller usually called for a hand drill and twist bit, like the one shown at left side of the photo above.
 Larger holes were the province of the brace, at right side of the photo, and auger bit.

 Often termed the American Pattern brace, this type differs from earlier designs in two key elements.
 The first, the screwed shell chuck with self-centering jaws, came along in the 1860s.
 The second, a ratcheting drive for the chuck, began to appear shortly thereafter.